module-federation/module-federation-examples/runtime-plugins/single-runtime/README.md

 - ReactDOM (singleton)
 - Lodash (version matching)

 The single runtime plugin ensures these shared dependencies maintain their singleton status by preventing duplicate runtime loading from the same build.
+Also prevents collisions caused by loading 2 runtimes from the same build at once